aplteam/MarkAPL/Files/MarkAPL.md

 #### Footnotes

 Footnotes can be referenced by something like `[^1]` or `[^foo]`.
 The footnotes `1` and `foo` can be defined anywhere in the document although it seems to be a good idea to collect them at the bottom of the Markdown document.
 Footnotes cannot contain anything but paragraphs: no code blocks, lists, blockquotes or tables.
-In-line mark-up will be processed.
+Inline markup will be processed.

 Note that the `^` character is the caret, **not** the APL symbol for logical AND.